-(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

-(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances;

-(c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control;

-(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts;
+- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (g) the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.

-(e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue; and

-(g) the individual has made arrangements with the appropriate tax authority to file or pay the amount owed and is in compliance with those arrangements.

-Applicant's debts are recent and multiple, and his inaction in addressing any of his debts shows a lack of reliability, trustworthiness, and good judgment.
-AG \P 20(a) is not applicable.
+Applicant's debts are recent and multiple and, although he made some payments under his Chapter 13 payment plan, he stopped making those payments and his bankruptcy was dismissed, which shows that recurrence of his financial problems is likely.
+AG ¶ 20(a) is not applicable.

-Applicant's divorce and moving expenses are circumstances beyond his control.
-Applicant has done nothing to address his debts and the judgment.
-Overall, the record evidence does not support that Applicant's actions were responsible under the circumstances.
-AG \P 20(b) is partially applicable.
+Applicant's wife's action to divert money from their bankruptcy payments to help their son can be considered circumstances beyond his control.
+However, he failed to act responsibly by pursuing another bankruptcy filing or establishing payment plans for the underlying debts.
+Overall, the record evidence does not support that Applicant acted responsibly under the circumstances.
+AG ¶ 20(b) is partially applicable.

-There is no evidence Applicant received financial counseling.
-Given the unpaid status of all the debts, Applicant's financial problems are not under control.
-Evidence of good-faith efforts to pay or resolve the remaining debts is lacking.
-AG ¶¶ 20(c) and 20(d) do not apply.
-Applicant failed to document any disputes.
-AG ¶ 20(e) does not apply.
-He did not supply documentation to support his claim of filing his 2011 state tax return.
-AG ¶ 20(g) does not apply.
+Applicant did not present evidence of financial counseling.
+Given the unpaid status of all of the debts and the existing tax lien, Applicant's financial problems are not under control and good-faith efforts to pay or resolve the remaining debts is lacking.
+There is no documentary evidence supporting his assertion that he is paying on the tax debt.
+AG ¶¶ 20(c), 20(d), and 20(g) do not apply.